 The Crime Victim Assistance Grant Program seeks to improve the treatment of victims of crime by providing victims with the assistance and services necessary to speed their restoration after a violent criminal act, and to support and aid them as they move through the criminal justice process in the District of Columbia.
 Eligible applicants are nonprofit, community-based organizations located in the District of Columbia and/or District government agencies.

 JAG funds support all components of the criminal justice system from multijurisdictional drug and gang task forces to crime prevention and domestic violence programs, courts, corrections, treatment, and justice information sharing initiatives.
-Funding must fall within one of seven purpose areas:(1) law enforcement; (2) prosecution and courts; (3) crime prevention and education; (4) corrections and community corrections; (5) drug treatment and enforcement; (6) planning, evaluation, and technology Improvement; and (7) Crime Victim and Witness Programs (other than compensation); and (8) mental health programs and services.
+Funding must fall within one of seven purpose areas:(1) law enforcement; (2) prosecution and courts; (3) crime prevention and education; (4) corrections and community corrections; (5) drug treatment and enforcement; (6) planning, evaluation, and technology Improvement; (7) crime victim and witness programs (other than compensation); and (8) mental health programs and services.

 Discretionary grant awarded by the Department of Justice Office on Violence Against Women to create an on-call medical forensic and in-person advocacy program for victims of intimate partner violence.